rezahamzeh69/TGLF-Net-ZeroDay-IDS/SECURITY.md

 ## Goal

-This document describes how security vulnerabilities should be reported for the **TARL-Net** repository and outlines the project's disclosure and response process.
+This document describes how security vulnerabilities should be reported for the **TGLF-Net** repository and outlines the project's disclosure and response process.

 > **Research Notice**
 >